vierge-noire/cakephp-test-suite-light/README.md

 The Fixture Manager truncates the dirty tables at the beginning of each test.
 This is the only action performed.

 Dirty tables are tables on which the primary key has been incremented at least one.
-The detection of dirty tables is made by SQL queries.
-These are called `TableSniffers` and there are located in the `src/TestSuite/Sniffer` folder of the package.
+The detection of dirty tables is made with an SQL query by dedicated classes.
+These are called `TableSniffers` and are located in the `src/TestSuite/Sniffer` folder of the package.
 These are provided for:
 * Sqlite
 * MySQL
 * Postgres

-If you use a different database engine, you will have to provide your own.
+If you use a different database engine, you may provide your own.
 It should extend the `BaseTableSniffer` class.

 You should then map in your `config/app.php` file the driver to